 To the north of Babcock Ranch, you’ll find Blind Pass and Nokomis Beach.
 According to local residents, Nokomis Beach stands out for its free parking, clean bathrooms, and spacious areas without being overrun by beach shops.
 There is, however, an ice cream shop nearby to satisfy your sweet tooth.
 If you head south, you’ll find Bowman’s Beach and Lover’s Key, both offering stunning natural beauty.
 As for the city closest to Babcock Ranch, Fort Myers is situated to the south, while Punta Gorda is to the north.

-Ezekiel Maina is the brains behind ContentGenics, where he pairs creativity and strategy for B2B and B2C content.
-He has written for brands like House Digest, iFoundries, and BeamJobs, covering topics like home improvement, real estate, freelancing, digital marketing, and career development.
-By day, he’s crafting content or catching up with clients from his home office, lost in a good book, or occasionally chasing adventure outside.
+Ezekiel Maina is the brains behind ContentGenics, where he pairs creativity and strategy to craft B2B and B2C content that real people love to read.
+He has written for brands like House Digest, iFoundries, Harmony Home Medical, Postaga, and BeamJobs, and covered topics like home improvement, real estate, freelancing, digital marketing, career growth, food & travel, automotive, durable medical equipment (DME), and Cannabis.
+By day, he’s crafting content, catching up with clients from his home office, lost in a good book, or occasionally chasing nature and greenery in another county.
 By late evening, he’s typically deep in a documentary rabbit hole on Netflix or YouTube.

 Discover more from ContentGenics